sewa20/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Script that deletes files with JavaScript extensions Script that counts the number of directories plus sub-directories Script that displays 10 newest files in the directory
+Script that deletes files with JavaScript extensions Script that counts the number of directories plus sub-directories Script that displays 10 newest files in the directory Script that inputs and prints words that appear once